AdamHansrod/FoodIT/README.md

 Create the set of REST API's that can answer the following questions:

-  1. Total number of orders for each restaurant
+1.Total number of orders for each restaurant /restaurant/{restaurant}/order/total
-  2. Total amount (money) of sales per restaurant
+2. Total amount (money) of sales per restaurant /restaurant/{restaurant}/sale/total
-  3. The most frequently ordered meals on FOODit Platform
+3.The most frequently ordered meals on FOODit Platform /restaurant/{restaurant}/stats
-  4. The most frequently ordered category for each restaurant
+4.The most frequently ordered category for each restaurant /foodit/stats

 It is expected that you will write unit tests.